On This Day In History: Mysterious Death Of White Queen Anne Neville – On Mar 16, 1485

 Middleham Castle

-Anne Neville spent most time at Middleham Castle in North Yorkshire with her elder sister Isabel.
-The young Richard of Gloucester, youngest brother of King Edward IV, came to Middleham to learn all the social and political skills required by a royal prince.
+Anne Neville spent most of her time at Middleham Castle in North Yorkshire with her elder sister Isabel.
+The young Richard of Gloucester, the youngest brother of King Edward IV, came to Middleham to learn all the social and political skills required by a royal prince.
 Credits: leestuartsherriff - CC BY-SA 4.0

 On June 11, 1456, Anne Neville was born at Warwick Castle, the younger daughter of Richard Neville, the 16th Earl of Warwick, and Anne Beauchamp.
 As a young girl, she spent most of her life at Middleham Castle in North Yorkshire with her elder sister Isabel and Richard of Gloucester, the youngest brother of King Edward IV.
 He came to Middleham to learn all the social and political skills required by a royal prince.
 There, he met Anne, but no records of their reaction to each other.